Enter Global Canvas

 - A photograph of your group’s mini-exhibition/art display in line with this year’s theme.

-- 200 words describing how you have interpreted the theme (Please see entry form when entries open.
+- 200 words describing how you have interpreted the theme (please see entry form at bottom of the page).

 - Please send these via WeTransfer/Dropbox/Google Drive to our Education Manager.
 The video/presentation will be shown at the Natural History Museum if you are selected as an overall or category winner.

-- Please fill out our entry form when you are ready to submit your artwork.
+- Please fill out our entry form at the bottom of this page when you are ready to submit your artwork.

 - To avoid confusion, please make sure your art group/school or entry name is clear and consistent on all documents.